 By using our services, you are helping to support our low fee and community based work.

 We welcome all couples at different relationship stages.
 We support many different types of partners, some of whom are struggling to cope with domestic issues or personal challenges, to others who are separated and involved in the court process.
 As Systemic Psychotherapists, relationships are a cornerstone of our work.

 Families are an integral part of our offering.
 We support all variations of families in working through conflict, breakdowns, grief, or other traumas.
 We invite everyone into the room to support a deeper understanding of the issues and to support each member of the family in sharing and listening to the experiences of others.

 Systemic / Family Therapy is an approach used to understand a person’s emotional and psychological distress and looks at the context in which it occurs, usually the family or relationship environment.

-It enables the individual/couple/family members to reflect on important relationships and find ways forward while being able to express and explore difficult thoughts and emotions safely.
-It also allows an understanding of other’s experiences and views.
-While helping to build on strengths and make useful changes in their relationships and lives.
+It enables the individual/couple/family members to reflect on meaningful relationships and find ways forward while being able to express and explore complex thoughts and emotions safely.
+It also allows an understanding of others’ experiences and views.
+At the same time, helping to build on strengths and make valuable changes in their relationships and lives.

 Systemic / Family Therapy aims to be:

 - Inclusive and considerate of the needs of the client (individual, couple or family client groups) while also taking into account the needs of other family members and/or other key relationships in people’s lives

 - Recognise and build on peoples’ strengths and resources